JuanNavarr0/labster-quiz-generator/README.md

 - **Enhanced Prompts**: Augments LLM prompts with verified scientific information
 - **Verification Logic**: Assesses confidence in scientific accuracy of responses

-The backend leverages OpenAI's GPT models combined with the RAG system to generate high-quality, scientifically accurate educational content and quiz questions.
+The application leverages OpenAI's GPT models combined with the RAG system to generate high-quality, scientifically accurate educational content and quiz questions.

-### Frontend (React)

-The frontend provides an intuitive user interface with three main screens:

-1. **Input Screen** - Users enter or select a learning objective
-2. **Theory Screen** - Displays the generated theoretical content
-3. **Quiz Screen** - Presents interactive multiple-choice questions with grading

 ## Features